 You will need also double-sided fusible fleece.
 Bosal has a product that’s made specifically for this project.
 These pre-cut pieces of double-sided fusible fleece speed up the sewing time a little bit.

-Just be sure your colors are coordinating to maintain a sense of balance in your arrangement.
+Just be sure your colors are coordinated to maintain a sense of balance in your arrangement.

 I also used my cutting machine, but if you don’t have one you can cut everything manually with a rotary cutter or shears.